-Home Improvements and Residential Energy Tax Credits
+Home Improvement and Residential Energy Tax Credits in 2019

 The credit for solar electric property and solar water heating property is extended for improvements made through December 31, 2021.
-The credit for expenditures made for qualified fuel cell property was available for property placed in service through December 31, 2016.

-Non-business Energy Property Credit
+The Non-Business Energy Property Credit

 Energy Tax Credits Reduce Your Cost Basis

 You must reduce the cost basis of your home by the dollar amount you claim for the residential energy tax credits.
 The IRS explains in Publication 523: "Reduce the increase in basis otherwise allowable for expenditures on the residence by the amount of credit allowed for those expenditures."